iotaledger/iota.rs/README.md

 [![Documentation](https://docs.rs/iota-lib-rs/badge.svg)](https://docs.rs/iota-lib-rs/)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/iotaledger/iota-lib-rs/blob/master/LICENSE)

-This is the **WIP** Rust client library, which allows you to do the following:
+This is the **alpha** version of official Rust library, which allows you to do the following:
 * Create transactions
 * Sign transactions
 * Generate addresses
 * Interact with an IRI node

-This client library is still in the beta stage, so there may be performance and stability issues.
-As IOTA Foundation currently working on `bee`, we also decided to re-implement common libraries for security.
-This library is going to be feature freeze untill fundamental crates are done.
+TODO
+This client library is still in the alpha stage but it should cover most usages.
+The main crate is under `iota-core` with library named as `iota` which re-exports fundamental crates from `bee` and also provide client features and utilities that users need.
+API calls like `send_transfers` and `traverse_bundle` are supported.
+But many modules are raw exported, so users might expect the interface is not that ergonomic yet.
+There may also be some performance and stability issues.
 Please report any issues in our [issue tracker](https://github.com/iotaledger/iota.rs/issues).

 |Table of contents|
 |:----|